September 12, 2022

 We get many questions about the FHA appraisal process.
 One variation on a common theme?
 The questions we get involving readers who opted not to get a home inspection, relied on the FHA appraisal process alone in determining whether the house was defect-free or not, and had complaints about the home later on.

-Recently we answered a reader question about FHA appraisals.
-The question implied that the reader chose not to get a home inspection and relied on the FHA appraisal process alone in determining whether the house was defect-free or not.
-This is a situation we encounter often enough in reader questions that it makes sense to emphasize the importance of NOT relying on the FHA appraisal process as a means to detect flaws or defects with a home that could be purchased with an FHA mortgage.
+This is a situation common enough that it makes sense to emphasize the importance of NOT relying on the FHA appraisal process as a means to detect flaws or defects with a home that could be purchased with an FHA mortgage.